peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 8. Click each menu option in turn and check that you are taken to the correct page.
 Clicking the Logout option should log you out of the website.
 9. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
 10. Repeat the above steps using a mobile device if possible.
-11. Repeat the above tests with a screen size of <=992 pixles and check that all the menu options collapse into the hamburger icon.
+11. Repeat the above tests with a screen size of <=992 pixels and check that all the menu options collapse into the hamburger icon.
 NOTE: The
 Coin Collector menu item should not form part of the hamburger menu and should remain located at the top left of the screen.

 #### Test Notes
 All the navigation links function correctly and link to the correct pages.
-For screen sizes <=992 pixels the navigation links collapse into the hamburger menu and function correclty.
+For screen sizes <=992 pixels the navigation links collapse into the hamburger menu and function correctly.
 The nav bar also remains fixed to the top of the page.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.